nrwl/nx-apollo-example/README.md

 When the application is running, you can bring up the GraphQL playground in your browser at [http://localhost:3333/graphql](http://localhost:3333/graphql)

 Here you can inspect your GraphQL schema as well as submit queries.
 The queries won’t return anything right now because we haven’t provided any data.
 Let’s take care of that by writing a resolver.
-Create a new file in your api project salled set.resolver.ts.
+Create a new file in your api project named set.resolver.ts.
 Then add this code:

 ```typescript
 // apps/api/src/app/set.resolver.ts